Three South Sudanese freed after U.N. aircraft lands in rebel area

-NAIROBI (Reuters) - (This February 5 story was corrected in first paragraph to say that WFP said the helicopter landed in a rebel-held region.
-Paragraph 4 clarifies that the government said the plane landed in the area by mistake.)

-A South Sudanese civil servant and two humanitarian workers have been freed by rebels who detained them when their U.N.
-World Food Program helicopter landed in a rebel-held region, a WFP spokeswoman said on Thursday.
+NAIROBI (Reuters) - A South Sudanese civil servant and two humanitarian workers have been freed by rebels who detained them when their U.N.
+World Food Program helicopter landed by mistake in a rebel-held region, a WFP spokeswoman said on Thursday.

 The incident came at a sensitive time in the world’s newest country with President Salva Kiir and rebel commander Riek Machar seeking to seal a deal to end a conflict that has ravaged the oil-producing state since December 2013.